blynkkk/blynk-library/docs/Basics.md

 }
 ```

-This function will be called every time App Widget writes value to Virtual Pin 1:
+This function will be called every time Widget in the Blynk App writes value to Virtual Pin 1:
 ```cpp
 BLYNK_WRITE(1)
 {